daos-stack/daos/NewDocs/DAOS Docker.md

 ### Setting Hugepages (Work in Progress)
 At this stage, depending on how hugepages are configured on your host system, you may get errors when the `docker run` command is issued.
 So for this demonstration, we will be configuring hugepages before issuing the `docker run` command:

-Depending on the CPU involved, the quantity of available1G  hugepages changes, for example.
-- Cascade Lake 16 pages
-- Icelake 64 pages
-- Saphire Rapids 96 pages

 In this situation of using a Cascade Lake CPU, the 2mb hugepage capacity at 1024 pages, so we set the hugepages by using the following commands:

 ```bash